opsdefender/keyvault-secretautomation/key-rotation/KeyVault-Secrets-Rotation-AADApp-PowerShell-main/README.md

 ```

-# Please also run the above powershell script changing the graphAppId to = 00000002-0000-0000-c000-000000000000
+* Please also run the above powershell script changing the graphAppId to = 00000002-0000-0000-c000-000000000000
-# Provide Azure AD role to the function object ID - KeyVault Secret Officer
+* Provide Azure AD role to the function object ID - KeyVault Secret Officer

-* --TODO--
+# --TODO--
-# Use of Secret String in conjunction with the KV, however this could be avoided with implimenting the secrets with the parameter file and raising a http manual event trigaring the eventgid and functions to genarate a new version of the secrets in the KV.
+* Use of Secret String in conjunction with the KV, however this could be avoided with implimenting the secrets with the parameter file and raising a http manual event trigaring the eventgid and functions to genarate a new version of the secrets in the KV.

-# eeds to align with the dev team so that the secrets are used inconjunction with dynamic KV target string so that a new version of secret does not break the trust chain.
+*Needs to align with the dev team so that the secrets are used inconjunction with dynamic KV target string so that a new version of secret does not break the trust chain.